VerifiedarXiv:2312.0075224 min

 One repeated block, no attention. in_proj expands and splits into an SSM branch (Conv1d, SiLU, selective SSM) and a SiLU gate.
 The branches multiply, then out_proj returns to width D, inside a residual.

-Make it concrete with shapes.
+The shapes make it concrete.
 Take one block at hidden width D=1024D = 1024, sequence length L=2048L = 2048, batch 1, the defaults from the released code: N=16N = 16 state slots, conv width 4, expansion E=2E = 2.
-Note who is per-channel and who is shared.
+Some quantities are per-channel and some are shared.
 A\mathbf{A} and Δ\Delta are per channel (there are ED=2048E\cdot D = 2048 independent SSMs, each with its own 16-slot state), while B\mathbf{B} and C\mathbf{C} are shared across channels (shape (B,L,N)(B, L, N)), broadcast over the 2048 channels.
 The carried state never grows with LL:

 # one Mamba block, batch B=1, length L=2048, width D=1024